mantolek/shopify-example/README.md

 ## Idea:
-- I focused more to present that I know how everything works
+- Present that I know how everything works
-- The styling is basic.
-Some of the styles are in the folder src in scss files and some in liquid files
+- Create a simple Theme
+- Training purposes

 Theme was created with Theme Kit.
 Some of the files have code by default and were not touched by me.